-- (a) the Declaration of Trust, see "Declaration of Trust"; - (b) the Management Agreement, see "Management of the REIT Management Agreement"; - (c) the Office I LP Limited Partnership Agreement, see "Material Subsidiaries"; - (d) the Office II LP Limited Partnership Agreement, see "Material Subsidiaries"; - (e) the Exchange Agreement, see "Arrangements with the Manager and Slate Exchange Agreement", and - (f) the ROFO Agreement, see "Arrangements with the Manager and Slate ROFO Agreement".
+- (a) the Declaration of Trust, see "Declaration of Trust"; - (b) the Management Agreement, see "Management of the REIT Management Agreement"; - (c) the Office I LP Limited Partnership Agreement, see "Material Subsidiaries"; - (d) the Office II LP Limited Partnership Agreement, see "Material Subsidiaries"; - (e) the Exchange Agreement, see "Arrangements with Unitholders-Arrangements with the Manager and Slate Exchange Agreement"; - (f) the ROFO Agreement, see "Arrangements with Unitholders-Arrangements with the Manager and Slate ROFO Agreement"; and - (g) the Settlement Agreement, see "General Development of the Business Three Year History Unitholder Requisition" and "Arrangements with Unitholders Arrangements with G2S2".

-Copies of the foregoing documents are available on SEDAR at www.sedar.com.
+Copies of the foregoing documents are available on SEDAR+ at www.sedarplus.ca.